SameriteRL/Face-Recognizer/README.md

 ### What is this?
 A fun web application that can read one or more faces and pinpoint them with high accuracy on any number of subsequent test images.
 Uses a [Next.js](https://nextjs.org/) frontend and a [Spring Boot](https://spring.io/projects/spring-boot) backend.

-Currently, the web interface only allows one face image and one test image to be uploaded, but I'm working on that.
+Currently, the web interface only allows one target face and one test image to be uploaded, but I'm working on that.
+I'm hoping that one day in the near future, I'll be able to deploy this app on an actual website.

+### How do I use it?
+After following setup instructions in the [Dependencies & Setup](#dependencies--setup) section, then with the Next.js and Spring Boot servers running:
+1. Visit [localhost:3000](localhost:3000) where you'll be greeted with a simple, very carefully thought out, well-made interface (thank you Lawrence).
+2. Upload an image of your face or some target face that you want the program to pinpoint in the following test image.
+3. Upload a test image, which the app will attempt to identify the given face within.

+The app will spit out a result image, which is the test image with a red bounding box drawn around the target's face.
+If the target face can't be found in the test image, the test image is just rendered with no modifications.

-## Dependencies & Usage
+## Dependencies & Setup
 - [Node.js 18.17+](https://nodejs.org/en)
 - [Java Development Kit 8.x](https://www.oracle.com/java/technologies/downloads/#java8)
 - [Maven 3.x](https://maven.apache.org/download.cgi)